raspberrypilearning/packaging-your-code/en/step_2.md

 --- /task ---

-Your project should now have the following structure:
+Your project should now have the following directory structure:

 + **project** - `my_project`
   + **package** - `motivate`
     + **module** - `me.py`
     + **initialisation file** - `__init__.py`

-Its really important you get the structure correct or you may find that other steps don't work.
+It's really important you get the structure correct, otherwise you may find that the next steps won't work.

-You can test that your project is setup correctly using the `tree` command to print the directory and file structure.
+You can test that your project is set up correctly using `tree` on the command line to print the directory and file structure.

 --- collapse ---